by Susan Flantzer

 Fearful of a return to Catholicism, some members of Parliament began what is called the Glorious Revolution and King James II was overthrown and succession rights for his son James Francis Edward were denied.
 When James II’s nephew and son-in-law William III, Prince of Orange landed in England prepared for battle, Sidney was one of the council of five appointed by King James II to represent him in negotiations with the Prince of Orange.
 Parliament invited James IIs’ elder daughter Mary and her husband William III, Prince of Orange to jointly reign as King William III and Queen Mary II.
 When it became clear that James II would not be able to regain the throne, Sidney decided to retire from public life, but William III and Mary II soon called him back into service, in November 1690, again as First Lord of the Treasury.
 Despite being in the service of William and Mary, Sidney maintained a secret correspondence with James II and disclosed intelligence.

 In 1702, James II’s younger daughter Anne succeeded to the throne.
 Once again, Sidney was appointed First Lord of the Treasury on the strong recommendation of his old friend John Churchill, now 1st Duke of Marlborough, and he remained in this office for eight years.
 Sarah Churchill, Duchess of Marlborough, Queen Anne’s close friend, later wrote that if Anne learned anything about politics and statecraft, it was entirely due to Sidney’s mentoring.
-Queen Anne made Sidney a Knight of the Garter in 1704, and in 1706, she created and Earl of Godolphin and Viscount Rialton.
+Queen Anne made Sidney a Knight of the Garter in 1704, and in 1706, she created him and Earl of Godolphin and Viscount Rialton.

 Both Sidney and the Marlboroughs gradually lost their favor with Queen Anne but their services were so valued by the nation that they continued to maintain their influence.
-However, in 1708, Queen Anne finally succeeded in ousting both Marlborough and Sidney.
+However, in 1708, Queen Anne finally succeeded in ousting Marlborough and Sidney.
 Sidney Godolphin, 1st Earl of Godolphin died, aged 67, on September 15, 1712, in St. Albans, Hertfordshire, England.
 He was buried in the south aisle of the nave of Westminster Abbey in London, England.
-On the wall nearby is a bust of him by the sculptor Francis Bird.
+On a nearby wall is a bust of him by the sculptor Francis Bird.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.